- Record software segment revenues of $20.0 million, up 24% year-over-year

 “Adjusted EBITDA” is Earnings Before deductions for Interest, Taxes, Depreciation and Amortization and Stock-Based Compensation.
 “Gross Margin Before deductions for Depreciation and Amortization and Stock-Based Compensation” is Gross Margin before deductions for Depreciation and Amortization and Stock-Based Compensation.
 Neither are measures of financial performance under generally accepted accounting principles (GAAP).
 Adjusted EBITDA and Gross Margin Before deductions for Depreciation and Amortization and Stock-Based Compensation are provided for the use of the reader in understanding our operating results and are not prepared in accordance with, nor does it serve as an alternative to GAAP measures and may be materially different from similar measures used by other companies.
 While not a substitute for information prepared in accordance with GAAP, management believes that this information is helpful for investors to more easily understand our operating financial performance.
 Management also believes these measures may better enable an investor to form views of our potential financial performance in the future.
 These measures have limitations as analytical tools, and investors should not consider these measures in isolation or as a substitute for analysis of our results prepared in accordance with GAAP.

-inContact is the cloud contact center software leader, helping organizations around the globe create high quality customer experiences. inContact is 100% focused on the cloud and is the only provider to combine cloud software with an enterprise-class telecommunications network for a complete customer interaction solution.
-Winner of Frost & Sullivan 2012 North American Cloud Company of the Year in Cloud Contact Center Solutions, inContact has deployed over 1,300 cloud contact center instances.
+inContact is the cloud contact center software leader, helping organizations around the globe create high quality customer experiences. inContact is 100% focused on the cloud and is the only provider to combine cloud software with enterprise-class Network connectivity for a complete customer interaction solution.
+Winner of 2014 CRM Magazine Rising Star Award, in Cloud Contact Center Solutions, inContact has deployed over 1,300 cloud contact center instances.
 To learn more, visit www.inContact.com.

 inContact® is the registered trademark of inContact, Inc.